proto-Lightspeed: a high-speed, ultra-low read noise imager on the Magellan Clay Telescope: Instrument Software and Timing

 \subsection{Image Processing Pipeline}

 Before scientific analysis, proto-Lightspeed images undergo bias subtraction, nonlinearity calibration, flat fielding, and World Coordinate System (WCS) solution (when appropriate).
+In cases where dark current is non-negligible (only long exposures of low-flux sources, e.g., narrowband imaging), subtraction of a calibrated dark frame precedes flat fielding.
 As mentioned in Sec.~\ref{sec:read_noise}, we are developing a step following bias subtraction to take advantage of the sensor's DSERN to perform photon number resolving. proto-Lightspeed's field of view ($1'$) poses a challenge for astrometric plate solving.
 At present, we derive the WCS solution for proto-Lightspeed images using the python package \textit{twirl} \citep{2010AJ....139.1782L,2022MNRAS.509.4817G}, which is effective for fields of this size.
 We use a custom aperture photometry pipeline to conduct comparison photometry and generate light curves.
 Before proto-Lightspeed becomes available as a PI instrument in 2026b, its image processing pipeline will be made publicly available.